KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 = Where do the widgets show up after I activate the plugin? =

-Zen Addons widgets appear in the SiteOrigin Page Builder widget picker under the **ZASO Widgets** tab, and in the manage screen at **Plugins > SiteOrigin Widgets**.
+Zen Addons widgets appear in the SiteOrigin Page Builder widget picker under the **Zen Addons** tab, and in the manage screen at **Plugins > SiteOrigin Widgets**.
 You can also activate or deactivate them from the **Zen Addons** menu in your WordPress admin sidebar.
 They are not listed under Appearance > Widgets, because they are SiteOrigin widgets.

 = How do I enable or disable individual widgets? =

 Go to the **Zen Addons** menu in your WordPress admin sidebar, or to **Plugins > SiteOrigin Widgets**.
-Each Zen Addons widget (prefixed with "ZASO -") can be turned on or off from either place.
+Each Zen Addons widget (prefixed with "Zen Addons -") can be turned on or off from either place.
 Activating only the widgets you use keeps things tidy.

 = Will Zen Addons slow down my site? =